jdog453/Senior-Design-Project/README.md

 ![Level 2 Diagram](https://github.com/jdog453/Senior-Design-Project/blob/main/Design%20Diagrams/Updated%20D2.drawio.png)

 This is our updated diagram.
 We removed the webapp due to time constraints.
 We also decided to use a webcam hooked up to a laptop instead of the pi cam due to processing power issues with the pi.
-As for the machine learning model, we have a few models in our codebase depending on what the user desires.
-We have a model that is only trained for detection to minimize necessary processing power,
+Several versions of facial recognition are provided for the user ranging from purely facial detection and no recognition and both facial detection and recognition.
+The latter contains three variations ranging from a poor accuracy and great video performance to great accuracy and poor video performance.
+Video performance in this context refers to the the frames per second of the video stream.
+Two of the variations are very accurate due to the use of dlib's facial detection methods: HOG + Linear SVM face detector and CNN face detector.
+However, the use of these methods require a lengthy install of many features. information about this process is found in the user manual.

 # Project Tasks and Timeline